 During mile 7, I faded.
 I found myself disconnected from the race and in the negative zone.
 Looking at my Garmin now; I ran about a 7 min mile.

 As I saw I was reeling the two women in, I began to feel rejuvenated.
 I reminded the race was already halfway over, and I could do it.
 We went on the base, and the course went in a giant U. I could see the racers out ahead, and I could see the top women several minutes ahead.

-I caught both women and as I left the base mentally preparing for the final four miles.
+I caught both women and as I left the base mentally preparing for the final four miles on the Virginia Beach Boardwalk.
 I hit mile ten around 1:08:30 and thought, “I could still be on track to break 1:30.”

 A man came up behind me and said, he had wanted to catch my green CEPs for a while…I didn’t know what to say so I said, “they were like little beacons”.
 He ran by me, and I was the one chasing him for the remainder of the race.

 Mile 11 always seems to be the hardest mile for me in a half.
 At mile 11, the race is almost over but then again, not really.
 We went over a small bridge, and it got to be windy.
 I put on my sunglasses to keep sand out of my eyes (and to hide the pain).
 The lack of speed work, training and endurance began catching me.
 My foot, however, felt fine.

 We came down the bridge, clicked through mile 12 and by the time I knew it we were running the final mile on the boardwalk.
 The final mile was extremely windy and lonesome.
 The sand was whipping around.
 I had been unsure whether I wanted to wear my sunglasses but they proved to be helpful to keep sand out of my eyes.